Michael-Bischof/WatchLight/README.md

 # WatchLight
+Can't find the switch in a dark room?
+Can't find the keyhole after coming home late?
+Tripped over something in the dark again?

+Suffer no more!

-The flashlight on your AppleWatch
+Introducing: WatchLight - The flashlight on your AppleWatch

 # Features
 - native Swift 2.0 WatchOS app (works without iPhone)